Ishwarpatra/Vericlean-/shared/README.md

-# VeriClean Shared Schemas
+# Cleanvee Shared Schemas

-This directory contains the **single source of truth** for all VeriClean data models.
+This directory contains the **single source of truth** for all Cleanvee data models.

 ## Why This Exists